 We’d be lying if we said finding a job was easy – the job market is competitive and it’s important to set yourself apart from the rest of the field of applicants.

-By choosing to study with us you’re already a step ahead, because UQ grads are very highly regarded by employers around the world – in fact, a lot of employers were once UQ students themselves, so they know the quality and value of a UQ degree!
+By choosing to study at UQ, you’re already a step ahead, because our grads are very highly regarded by employers around the world – in fact, a lot of employers were once UQ students themselves, so they know the quality and value of a UQ degree.

-We hear from employers we work with that they also value soft skills, like teamwork, communication, problem-solving and leadership – sometimes more than the grades you have, and definitely to help decide if there are two job applicants with the same scores.
-It’s all the more reason to get involved in the many clubs and societies on offer while you’re at UQ, and not just get lost in your studies.
+Employers value high achieving, academically focused and determined graduates, and this can be shown in their grades.
+However, we hear from employers we work with that they also value soft skills like teamwork, communication, problem-solving and leadership – sometimes more than the grades you have.
+Identifying these skills in a candidate definitely helps employers come to a decision if there are two job applicants with similar grades.
+It’s all the more reason to get involved in the many extracurricular activities on offer while you’re studying, to help you hone these valued interdisciplinary skills.

 Do you have to pay your student loan back before you start earning above a certain amount?